 In addition to the above procedures, the U.S. Department of Education requires institutions offering distance education programs to provide all enrolled and prospective students with contact information for filing complaints with regional accrediting agencies and with the appropriate state agency designated to receive and process complaints in the student's home state.
 Many external agencies require that all institutional procedures be followed before a concern will be considered.
 Before contacting one of these agencies, Neumann University encourages students to inform the University of their complaints first.
 We are eager to listen to you and assist you in resolving any issues you may have with the University.

 The Pennsylvania Department of Education has authorized the University to offer undergraduate and graduate level certificates, baccalaureate, master’s, doctoral, and first professional degrees.
-Information regarding complaint processes can be found at PDE's Office of Postsecondary and Higher Education web portal.
+Information regarding PDE's formal complaint procedure can be found on the PA Department of Education website.

 Neumann University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 For a copy of Neumann’s current MSCHE Statement of Accreditation Status (SAS) please search the MSCHE website.